stevemussmann/admixturePipeline/README.md

 * **-n / --np:** Specify the number of processors.
 Currently the only multithreaded program is Admixture.

 Admixture optional arguments:
-* **-c / --cv:** Specify the cross-validation number for the admixture program.
+* **-c / --cv:** Specify the cross-validation number for the Admixture program.
 See the admixture program manual for more information (default = 20)
+* **-H / --haploid:** If you want to perform haploid data analysis in Admixture, you can use this option to provide information in the same manner it would be provided to Admixture (e.g., `-H "*"`, see [page 10 of the Admixture user manual](https://dalexander.github.io/admixture/admixture-manual.pdf)).
 * **-k / --minK:** Specify the minimum K value to be tested (default = 1).
 * **-K / --maxK:** Specify the maximum K value to be tested (default = 20).
 * **-R / --rep:** Specify the number of replicates for each K value (default = 20)